HewlettPackard/swarm-learning/docs/ml_algorithm.md

                  nodeId=None # user supplied Node ID
             )

+>NOTE: Some of the parameters have default values as mentioned in above SwarmCallback.
+User needs to provide values as applicable to use case in work.

 -   sync_interval specifies the number of batches after which a synchronization is performed.